Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Is short-term rental demand growing in Edinburgh in 2026?

-Average occupancy rates for short-term rentals in Edinburgh that have proper licensing typically run around 65% to 75% annually, with peaks above 90% during the August Festival season and quieter periods in winter bringing the average down.
+A realistic average occupancy estimate for legal, well-located Edinburgh short-term rentals is around 65% to 75% across the year, with higher peaks during the Festival season and weaker periods in winter.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Edinburgh.